Ababyturtle99/CSE15L-LabReport-Week2/Commands.md

 # Commands and More

-This section will cover 3 things, trying new commands, copying files over, and setting an SSH key.
+This section will cover 2 things, trying new commands, and copying files over.

 # A Few Basic Commands